Powerlearnproject/se-day1-assignment-Mal-Raven/README.md

         Examples Include: GitHub, GitLab and Subversion(SVN)

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+Answer:(1)Keeping up with changing Technologies- The fast pace of technology can be overwhelming.
+        Strategies: Engage in continuous learning, participate in developer communities, and experiment with new tools in side projects.
+       (2)Time Management and Meeting Deadlines- Balancing multiple tasks and deadlines can be stressful.
+        Strategies: Use Agile methodologies, track time, and avoid scope creep by clearly defining project requirements.
+       (3)Maintaining Work-Life Balance- The demanding nature of software development can lead to overwork and burnout.
+        Strategies: Encourage healthy work culture that values work-life balance, including flexible working arrangements when possible

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.